 To learn more about reserving a space at Tahiti Yacht Club you can contact them directly.

 - VHF: channel 6

 Since we had a lot of provisioning to do and parts to locate we moved here and were pretty happy we did.
-It’s so close to restaurants, shopping, banking etc… But, with that comes some big city noise even into the night but everything’s a trade off right???
-We didn’t find it to be to annoying and the benefit of being within easy walking distance of everything made it completely worth it.
+It’s so close to restaurants, shopping, banking etc… But, with that comes some big city noise even late into the night but everything’s a trade off right???
+We didn’t find it to be too annoying and the benefit of being within easy walking distance of everything made it completely worth it.

 They do have locked gates and guards which is nice.
 Of course we always keep our stuff locked up just in case.
 The marina office, laundry & showers are located outside of the locked gates and a few hundred yards down the street but we didn’t find it to be an issue.
 At the office they will also help you to check in with the Port Captain, coordinate laundry pickup, taxis and more.

 NOTE: You cannot make reservations.
 It is highly encouraged that you contact them via email prior to arriving in the area.
 Their email: firstname.lastname@example.org.

 Located a little over 7 km west of Papeete Marina, this is the largest marina and can handle boats of all sizes including mega yachts.
 They have a very large mooring field as well but we’ve heard that some of this has been closed due to the new anchor/mooring regulations.
 You’ll have to check directly with them to find out the situation now.
 We only stayed on a mooring one night here so we can’t tell you too much about it.

 It is a full service marina with haul out facilities, fuel dock, pump out station etc… There are also three restaurants located at the marina.
 We had appetizers at the Italian restaurant and they were pretty good.